Nashville Social Security Disability Lawyer

 It depends on how your condition was classified.
 If your condition was categorized as “medical improvement possible” (MIP), you should expect to have your case reviewed again within the next two to five years after your approval.
 However, if your condition was categorized as “medical improvement not expected” (MINE), then your case will not be reviewed until five to seven years have passed.
 Essentially, as long as your condition remains debilitating, you can continue to collect benefits until you reach the age of retirement and can collect social security retirement benefits.

-Get Help from a Nashville Social Security Disability Attorney
+Get Help from a Nashville Social Security Lawyer

 For help securing the disability benefits you deserve, work with a social security disability lawyer at Raybin & Weissman, P.C.
 Our firm will work diligently to help you prepare and file your claim and will assist you throughout the appeals process if your SSDI claim has been denied.

-You can schedule your free, no-obligation consultation with a Nashville social security disability lawyer today by calling our office at 615-256-6666 or filling out the online contact form at the bottom of this page.
+You can schedule your free, no-obligation consultation with a Nashville social security lawyer today by calling our office at 615-256-6666 or filling out the online contact form at the bottom of this page.